42enrique/42enrique/README.md

 ### Hola!
 I'm Enrique 👋

 I am a junior at The University of British Columbia.
+I love learning about new technologies and applying them for social good.
+Here are a few things about me:

+- 🔭 I’m currently working on ...
+- 🌱 I’m currently learning ...

 <!--
 **42enrique/42enrique** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.